 3303 S.W.
 Bond Ave.

 - Refer your patient to OHSU.

 - Call 503-494-4567 to seek provider-to-provider advice.

-OHSU named our center the C. Rex and Ruth H. Layton Aging and Alzheimer's Disease Center after Rex and Ruth Layton in recognition of their generous support of our work.
+Our center is named for C. Rex and Ruth H. Layton in recognition of their generous support.
+You can support our mission, too.